l4u/elephant42/docs/build-guide-english.md

 It's common to paint with the same color as the PCB, but it's also nice to have an example of painting with a different color to accentuate it!
 Also, Pro Micro can be more complete by painting the sides in the same way.

-## Soldering Pro Micro and Conthru
+## Soldering Pro Micro and Conthrough Spring Pin Header

 Check the orientation of the conthrough and insert it into the Pro Micro by referring to the photo.